Cold Fermentation

 Why does my pizza dough taste better from the fridge?

 During cold fermentation, enzymes continue breaking starch into simple sugars even though yeast activity slows.
-These sugars provide fuel for the Maillard reaction during baking, producing deeper browning and more complex flavors.
+These sugars fuel the Maillard reaction during baking, producing deeper browning and more complex flavors.
 Bacteria also produce lactic and acetic acids that add tang and depth.

 Cook smarter